f5devcentral/adaptiveapps/resources/f5xc-aws-icap/README.md

 workflow to achieve this is to:

 * Microservices (ICAP) Application Rollback
-* F5XC Virtual Kubernetes Rollback
+* F5 XC Virtual Kubernetes Rollback

 The steps to achieve this are outlined in the following sections